AgeBK/learning-for-kids-ts/README.md

 - Top scores, which can be sorted by position (default) and by date.
 - Random colours on the timer and the username.
 - Audio: sounds are played for correct/incorrect answers, also, sounds at the beginning and end of a challenge.
-- Uses unsplash-js for image searches used in spelling challenges.
+- Uses unsplash-js API for image searches used in spelling challenges.
 A word is randomly selected from an array and an image search is performed.

 # How it works